gbdev/pandocs/content/Video_Display.md

 To keep unused sprites from affecting onscreen sprites, set their Y coordinate to Y = 0 or Y \>= 160 (144 + 16) (Note : Y \<= 8 also works
 if sprite size is set to 8x8).
-Just setting the X coordinate to X = 0 or X \>= 168 (160 + 8) on a sprite will hide it, but it will still affect other sprites sharing the same lines.
+Just setting the X coordinate to X = 0 or X \>= 168 (160 + 8) on a sprite will hide it, but it will still count towards the 10 sprite limit per scanline, possibly causing another sprite with lower priority to be left undisplayed.

 If using BGB, in the VRAM viewer - OAM tab, hover your mouse over the small screen to highlight the sprites on a line.
 Sprites